imjoseangel/sandbox/docs/terminatingpod.md

 kubectl delete pod/mypod --grace-period=0 --force
 ```

-## Review Node Status
+### Finalizer blocking Kubernetes upgrade

-One or many of your Cluster nodes resources or availability can be also the cause of [Pod eviction](https://kubernetes.io/docs/concepts/scheduling-eviction/node-pressure-eviction/).
+One or many of your Cluster nodes resources or availability can cause [Pod eviction](https://kubernetes.io/docs/concepts/scheduling-eviction/node-pressure-eviction/).

 >The kubelet monitors resources like memory, disk space, and filesystem inodes on your cluster's nodes.
 When one or more of these resources reach specific consumption levels, the kubelet can proactively fail one or more pods on the node to reclaim resources and prevent starvation.

-Check that your nodes are ready:
+During a cluster upgrade check your node drain:

 ```sh
 kubectl get nodes